 If your Russian buttercream isn't silky smooth, it probably curdled.
 This can happen because the ingredients were not the right temperature or because they were added together too quickly.
 See my troubleshooting guide for guidance on how to fix it.

-Yes absolutely! when Russian buttercream is made correctly, it should be thick and glossy and stable enough to pipe intricate designs.
+Yes absolutely!
+When Russian buttercream is made correctly, it should be thick and glossy and stable enough to pipe intricate designs.
 If your buttercream isn't like this, see my troubleshooting guide.

 More Frosting Recipes